 Digital assessments are widely used for educational purposes, whether in public K12 districts and other government institutions or private universities, to integrate student learning with digital transformation efforts.
 Online assessments are also utilized in the professional sphere, including healthcare and private corporations.
 Companies implement various online platforms to vet candidates, carry out employee training or support professional development programs or credentialing.

 The depth of capability provided by the various types of online assessments allow organizations to evolve their traditional testing methods.
 Whether it’s in the classroom or a corporate training setting, assessments typically fall into 3 categories: formative, summative and a dynamic form of testing that’s typically known as “authentic.”

 - Final projects or presentations

 - 3D geographical environments to stimulate scientific knowledge

 - Case-study based scenarios

 While online assessments aim to achieve the same goals as paper-and-pencil testing methods, such as enhancing student learning, there are key differences between the two.
-The flexibility, adaptability and scalability of digital assessments provide various benefits to K12 classrooms, corporate, professional development or credentialing courses.
+The flexibility, adaptability and scalability of digital assessments provide various benefits to K12 classrooms, higher education instruction and corporate, professional development or credentialing courses.